DataVaccinator/vaccinatorJSClient/docs/vaccinator-js-class.md

           affected.
 Until the promise is fulfilled you should show some &quot;please wait&quot; dialogue to tell the user that something is going on in the background.</p>
-        <p><strong>NOTE:</strong> It is important that this call contains ALL PIDs
+        <p><strong>NOTE:</strong> It is important that this call contains ALL VIDs
           assigned to the given app-id.
-If not, some data in vaccinator service may stay encrypted with the old app-id.
+If not, some data in DataVaccinator service may stay encrypted with the old app-id.
 In the worst case, this would cause serious data loss.</p>
         <p><strong>NOTE:</strong>In case this function was interrupted, there is a
-          chance that some entries in vaccinator service may be encrypted with the new app-id and other still with the old one.
-The API is making sure that only payloads encrypted with the old app-id get re-encrypted (by using the cs value from the payload).
-By this, it is possible to call this function multiple times (with exactly the same parameters) to fix any previous interruption.</p></td>
+          chance that some entries in DataVaccinator service may be encrypted with the new app-id and other still with the old one.
+The API is making sure that only Vaccination Data encrypted with the old app-id get re-encrypted (by using the
+          <code>cs</code> value from the payload).
+By this, it is possible to call this function
+          multiple times (with exactly the same parameters) to fix any previous interruption.</p></td>
     </tr>